tarwn/lessthandot-hugo/blogs/content/posts/2009-10-09-quick-and-dirty-enum-mapper-for-fluent-n.md

 NHibernate: SELECT hopsused0_.Recipe_id as Recipe8_1_, hopsused0_.Id as Id1_, hopsused0_.Id as Id4_0_, hopsused0_.AddTime as AddTime4_0_, hopsused0_.BoilTime as BoilTime4_0_, hopsused0_.Note as Note4_0_, hopsused0_.Quantity as Quantity4_0_, hopsused0_.WhenUsed as WhenUsed4_0_, hopsused0_.HopUsed_id as HopUsed7_4_0_ FROM `HopUse` hopsused0_ WHERE hopsused0_.Recipe_id=?p0;?p0 = 1
 NHibernate: SELECT additionsu0_.Recipe_id as Recipe8_2_, additionsu0_.Id as Id2_, additionsu0_.Id as Id1_1_, additionsu0_.AddTime as AddTime1_1_, additionsu0_.BoilTime as BoilTime1_1_, additionsu0_.Note as Note1_1_, additionsu0_.Quantity as Quantity1_1_, additionsu0_.WhenUsed as WhenUsed1_1_, additionsu0_.AdditionUsed_id as Addition7_1_1_, addition1_.Id as Id0_0_, addition1_.Brand as Brand0_0_, addition1_.Description as Descript3_0_0_, addition1_.Name as Name0_0_ FROM `AdditionUse` additionsu0_ left outer join `Addition` addition1_ on additionsu0_.AdditionUsed_id=addition1_.Id WHERE additionsu0_.Recipe_id=?p0;?p0 = 1
 ```
 The ghost update is gone!
-It ain&#8217;t pretty but its&#8217; getting the job done.
+It ain't pretty but its' getting the job done.
 At least until the next time I break it 🙄 If anyone knows a better way, I would love to hear it.

  [1]: http://dev.mysql.com/doc/refman/5.0/en/enum.html
  [2]: http://nhforge.org/blogs/nhibernate/archive/2008/10/20/how-test-your-mappings-the-ghostbuster.aspx